tersesystems/blindsight/docs/src/main/paradox/usage/transform.md

 event.getMessage must equal("MESSAGE ONE TWO")
 ```

+## Transforms with Event Buffers

 You can use entry transformations in conjunction with @ref:[event buffering](buffer.md).

 Because event buffering is itself a case of entry transformation, the same rules apply.
 This means that if you want the transformed entry, you must add the event buffer **after** the event transformation:

 ```scala
 val logger = createLogger